Parking permits and schemes

 Daily metered space permit

-Parking meter spaces – including voucher machines – can be reserved by tradespeople and others who require access to their vehicle during the operating hours of the parking meter as part of their work activity on a nearby building or site.
+Parking meter spaces, including voucher machines, can be reserved.
+This is an option if you need access to your vehicle during the operating hours of the parking meter.
+For example, a tradesperson as part of their work activity on a nearby building or site.

-These permits do not provide an exemption in unmetered parking areas and areas owned by other authorities, such as TasPorts.
+These permits do not provide an exemption in unmetered parking areas.
+They also do not apply to areas owned by other authorities, such as TasPorts.

-It may be possible for a permit to be issued for multiple days depending on how disruptive this would be on the public and adjacent businesses.
-It may also be possible for metered spaces to be removed or blocked off for extended periods if needed for long term construction.
+It is possible for a permit to be issued for multiple days.
+This depends on how disruptive this would be on the public and adjacent businesses.
+It may also be possible for metered spaces to be removed or blocked off for extended periods if needed for long-term construction.

 The current fees required for a daily metered space permit can be found on our fees and charges page.